 2. Program Your Thermostat

 To control humidity while you are gone make sure to set your thermostat at 77 degrees before you leave, this will prevent mold damage during the hot (not to mention, rainy) summer months.
-If you have a humidity to control the humidity, set it at about 58%.
+If you have humidity to control the humidity, set it at about 58%.
 Mold damage starts to set in when the RH (relative humidity) exceeds 66%.
 You can also purchase a dehumidifier, and the best strategy is to have one for every 1,000 square feet.

 3. Schedule Annual Maintenance

-Even if there isn’t anything wrong with your air conditioner unit, it is a good idea to have the regularly scheduled maintenance to avoid future problems.
+Even if there isn’t anything wrong with your air conditioner unit, it is a good idea to have regularly scheduled maintenance to avoid future problems.
 Have the unit cleaned and inspected either before leaving or immediately upon return to make sure it is operating at maximum efficiency.
 Identifying worn or broken parts could save you from a costly replacement by catching the problem early.